reynoldsnlp/F20_DIGHT360/activities/12_03_lambdas_and_sorting.md

 # [('Wesley', 11), ('Rob', 39), ('Rachael', 40), ('Mark', 8), ('Hyrum', 15), ('Eliza', 13)]
 ```

-print('Sorting "keys" are not the same kind of key as in dict key-value pairs.')

 `sorted` sorts by using `>` and `<` operators.
 By default it compares the
 entire elements.
 Tuples (and really all sequences) are compared by their first
 item first, and subsequent items if needed.